AndrewE23/SQL_Project/README.md

 Then, using a combination of LHL-provided and online reference materials for assistance, I devised I came up with a simple 5-step process for cleaning my data.<br>

-### Cleaning Process Stages
+### 2 - Data Validation & Cleaning
-**1. Remove irrelevant data (from the source)**, such as empty columns.<br>
+**a.
+Remove irrelevant data (from the source)**, such as empty columns.<br>

-**2. Remove or filter duplicate data**, such as copied rows.<br>
+**b.
+Remove or filter duplicate data**, such as copied rows.<br>

-**3. Remedy data inconsistencies**, such as matching data values or types that have been entered inconsistently.<br>
+**c.
+Remedy data inconsistencies**, such as matching data values or types that have been entered inconsistently.<br>

-**4. Regulate data**, such as setting monetary values to one standard, dates to one format, etc.<br>
+**d.
+Regulate data**, such as setting monetary values to one standard, dates to one format, etc.<br>

-**5. Resolve issues with data gaps**, whether that means filling in what NULL values I can with the data available or else filtering related results out, depending on what is needed of the data.<br>
+**e.
+Resolve issues with data gaps**, whether that means filling in what NULL values I can with the data available or else filtering related results out, depending on what is needed of the data.<br>
 > Note: In a work setting, I could also attempt to resolve data gap problems by seeking out the missing data (i.e. collecting more data to fill in any gaps present).
 This would be a validation stage, but is not part of my process for this project.